UMAprotocol/UMIPs/UMIPs/badgerdao-priceID.md

 9. Is there a cost associated with usage?

-    - No (this could change when The Graph turns into a marketplace)
+    - No (this could change when The Graph turns into a marketplace).
+Note, the price feed does not use The Graph.
+Using the graph is a secondary reference implementation.

 10. If there is a free tier available, how many queries does it allow for?